awsdocs/amazon-ec2-user-guide/doc_source/default-custom-security-groups.md

 Your AWS account automatically has a default security group for the default VPC in each Region\.
 If you don't specify a security group when you launch an instance, the instance is automatically associated with the default security group for the VPC\.

-A default security group is named `default`, and it has an ID assigned by AWS\.
+A default security group is named "default", and it has an ID assigned by AWS\.
 The following table describes the default rules for a default security group\.

 |